What do we want to be today?

-On his bulletin board at Bensozia, John says, “I think something about the technology [IVF] just scares people, and so they invent weird reasons to oppose it.”
+On his former bulletin board, Bensozia, John says, “I think something about the technology [IVF] just scares people, and so they invent weird reasons to oppose it.”

 Society has created technology, and technology has recreated society, a society where “no” is not an acceptable answer.
 Whether the question is as simple as, “Can I get that proposal by the end of the day?” or as complex as, “Is there any drug, treatment, or procedure that will stem my illness and prolong my life?,” the answer must never be in the negative.
 As the second Star Trek movie emphasized, “There are always alternatives.”
 If there are no alternatives, they must or will be invented.
 Treatment for cancer is simply an interim step; the demand is for a cure.